fabdelgado/decodecaptcha/Readme.md

-#Decode recaptcha with Death By Captcha
+#Decode captcha with Death By Captcha

 1 - Bundle install into folder of proyect<br>
 2 - Set url in script <br>